jlandowner/go-interactive-ssh/README.md

 Go interactive ssh client.

-It make it possible to use each standard outputs by remote command lines in your Callback function.
+It makes it possible to run commands in the remote shell and "Expect" each command's behaviors like checking output, handling errors and so on

 Support use-case is ssh access from Windows, MacOS or Linux as client and access to Linux as a remote host.